mbacvanski/mbacvanski.github.io/learning.md

 I've just finished my final exams, and I'm going to be switching to a weekly format for my log of learnings.
 I'm hoping this will be more sustainable particularly over the holidays, as well as allow me to put down not just tidbits of learnings but also the progress towards substantial goals that I'm working towards.

+* Wrote a [blog post](/blog/hermitian-operators) about the proofs for two unique properties of Hermitian operators.
+Why are the eigenvalues always real?
+Why are the eigenvectors always orthogonal?

 * To make `Home` and `End` keys work on an external keyboard on mac, create file `~/Library/KeyBindings/DefaultKeyBinding.dict` and in it put

   ```